 - One has to wait for an hour after drinking the liquid.
 Post that your blood sample is taken and sent to the laboratory for testing sugar levels.

-If the reading shows more than the normal level of sugar, a glucose tolerant test is performed to confirm gestational diabetes.
+If the reading shows more than the normal level of sugar, a glucose-tolerant test is performed to confirm gestational diabetes.

 How Are The Glucose Screening Test Results Interpreted?

-If the glucose-screening test results are above normal, the next step is to perform a glucose tolerance test.
+If the glucose screening test results are above normal, the next step is to perform a glucose tolerance test.
 This test result will confirm gestational diabetes.

-How Is The Glucose Tolerance Test Performed?
+How Is the Glucose Tolerance Test For Pregnant Woman Performed?

 - As the first step, you should mention to your doctor if you are taking any particular medicine other than the one prescribed by your doctor.
 This will help the doctor to analyze the chances of that medicine influencing the result of the test.
 You may be required to stop the consumption of that medicine before a few days of the test as instructed by the doctor.

 - You can have a normal dinner the night before the test.
-After that, you are not supposed to eat or drink anything other than water for 8-14 hrs. before the test.
+After that, you are not supposed to eat or drink anything other than water for 8–14 hours before the test.

 - The test is scheduled first thing in the morning.